EddieStn/liquid-smoke/README.md

 * If the logged in user is the admin/staff, review and approve reviews from the front-end.
 * Provide recommendations to users based on their search/order history.
 * Update product management to see how many products are in stock; get notified if a stock is running low.
+* As the products list grows larger, pagination will be needed

 # Technology used
 * HTML